csyonghe/csyonghe.github.io/_posts/2017-9-29-AnimationRetargeting.md

 title: Animation Retargeting
 ---

-I am developing a small rendering engine ([SpireMiniEngine](https://github.com/csyonghe/SpireMiniEngine)) to facilitate my shading language research as well as a research project on animations led by another student at our lab.
+I am developing a small rendering engine ([SpireMiniEngine](https://github.com/csyonghe/SpireMiniEngine)) to support my shading language research as well as a research project on animations led by another student at our lab.

 ## Retargeting Animation to a Different Skeleton